angelip2303/fossil-lang/docs/src/README.md

 open Random as Random
 ```

-`kanso` uses the keyword `open` to load the content of another module.
+`fossil` uses the keyword `open` to load the content of another module.
-In this example we use it to get access to the `Data.Csv` and `Random` modules, which are bundled in the `kanso` standard library.
+In this example we use it to get access to the `Data.Csv` and `Random` modules, which are bundled in the `fossil` standard library.
 The `Data` sub-modules provide a set of functions for working with different data formats.
 In this case, we use the `Data.Csv` module to read and write a CSV file.
 The `Random` module provides a set of functions for generating random values.